Make effective comments on planning applications

 The person making a planning application has to provide enough information for the application to be determined.
 They do not have to provide every single detail before an application can be approved because certain matters can be resolved by way of conditions included as part of the permission.

-Because of this, certain issues may not be considered as ‘objections’ but it is entirely reasonable for you to raise concerns on such issues and to ask to be kept informed before they are approved.
-These include:
+Because of this, certain issues may not be considered as ‘objections’ but it is entirely reasonable for you to raise concerns on such issues.

 If you are not happy with the council's decision